DavidAbram/do-ssl/README.md

 Follow the instructions below:

-1. SSH to a  master servers.
+1. SSH to the master server.
 2. Generate a SSH key pair without a passphrase (skip if you have an existing one):

 ```